 Current Projections based on Global Hunger Index (GHI) show that the World as a whole and 47 countries, in particular, will fail to achieve even low Hunger by 2030 and that will affect achieving the SDG (Sustainable Development goal) of Zero Hunger by 2030.

 - Fight Against Hunger is Dangerously off track.
 Based on the current GHI projection, the World as a whole and 47 countries, in particular, will fail to achieve a low-level hunger by 2030.

-- As per GHI report 2021, Belarus is top-ranked and the score is less than five (<5).
-In total 18 countries score less than five and have met the low level of Hunger.
+- As per the GHI report 2021, Belarus is top-ranked and the score is less than five (<5).
+In total 18 countries score less than five and met the low level of Hunger.